Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

-# Refactoring `validate_book`
+# Refactoring for Future Features

 ## Goals

+Our goals are to:
+- Refactor our blueprint name to follow common usage patterns.
-Our goal is to refactor the function `validate_book` into a more flexible function `validate_model`, which can be used for any model class.
+- Refactor the function `validate_book` into a more flexible function `validate_model`, which can be used for any model class.

-We will do this by:
-- Passing `validate_book` a new parameter `cls`
-- Using `cls` in place of `Book`
-- Updating naming and return values in the function to reflect that it is no longer specific to the `Book` class

-### !callout-info

-## Why is the parameter `cls` used here?

-In the previous lesson, we needed to pass `cls` as the first parameter to a class method for the compiler to recognize it as a class method. `cls` is a common variable name when working with references to a class itself.
-In our case, we will be passing a reference to a model class into our `validate_model` function.
-Though we could choose to call the parameter something else (like `class_name` or `class_type`) we're going to stick with the convention of calling it `cls`.

-### !end-callout

 ## Branches